The UK's largest independent broadband news and information site

 If you do need to e-mail us, do not copy or send e-mails to individual staff members as this is likely to result in your e-mail being ignored by everyone.
 We receive a lot of e-mail and since this isn't our full time job, we have to prioritise responses.

-If you would like to add us to a press release mailing list, please check with us first (and note we write about broadband and relates issues, so we don't want to receive PR relating to widgets, even if they are technically exciting and ground breaking innovations).
+If you would like to add us to a press release mailing list, note we write about broadband and related issues, so we don't want to receive PR relating to widgets, even if they are technically exciting and ground breaking innovations.
+You can send press releases to [email protected] — please do not add our e-mail addresses or details to any database you may build for third parties (journalist databases, etc.) without our explicit permission.

-Sebastien is co-founder of thinkbroadband and mainly works behind the scenes shaping the direction of the site, although he is also a frequent contributor on the news section and the forums and is regularly called upon to comment on broadband issues in the media.
-His experience spans industries with over ten years of experience writing about broadband, running a web hosting company and his non-executive roles at an Internet Exchange point. — [email protected]
+Sebastien handles commercial opportunities and business development and is occasionally called upon to comment on broadband issues in the media.
+His experience spans industries with over ten years of experience writing about broadband and non-executive roles in Internet interconnection companies.

 Broadband Providers - how to get listed